Hazard, Rowland Gibson 1801-1888Overview

 )

-8 editions published between 1883 and 1884 in English and held by 74 libraries worldwide "In these discourses I have intended briefly to present the leading results of previous investigations, most of which had already been published; but more especially to vindicate metaphysical science from the charge of being unfruitful, by showing that in its proper application to the subject of its investigation, it is susceptible of the highest practical utility.
+"In these discourses I have intended briefly to present the leading results of previous investigations, most of which had already been published; but more especially to vindicate metaphysical science from the charge of being unfruitful, by showing that in its proper application to the subject of its investigation, it is susceptible of the highest practical utility.
 I have endeavored to show that, to say nothing of the invigorating exercise of such study, it may be a means of making the same amount of intellectual power more effective, by the invention or discovery of better methods in its application ; and further, that in this its own proper realm--the realm of the spirit--it may achieve a yet higher utility, a utility transcending all other, in creating, moulding, and elevating the moral character.
 I have also pointed out some modes in which the creative powers of mind may be successfully exerted for these objects"--Preface.
-(PsycINFO Database Record (c) 2010 APA, all rights reserved).
+(PsycINFO Database Record (c) 2010 APA, all rights reserved)

 Book